-7. Perceived impact and relevance to NNH15ZDA001N-OBB
+7. Perceived impact and relevance to the SWOT science team NNH15ZDA001N-OBB

 The impact of this effort stems from our interdisciplinary approach to remote sensing, using data collected with advanced observational techniques, and integrated analysis in the context of a state-of-the-art coupled physical-biogeochemical model.
+This combination of observations and modeling will facilitate testing of the hypothesis H_0 : Submesoscale nutrient injections stimulate phytoplankton production, increasing NCP rates.
+The proposed Observing System Simulation Experiments will set the stage for definitive observational testing of these ideas once the SWOT mission becomes operational.
+Carrying out such OSSEs in advance will lend confidence that the sampling strategy will be capable of resolving the SMS features of interest-an issue that has posed a major challenge to past efforts.

 The proposed research incorporates multiple satellite missions together with in situ data and numerical models to improve our understanding of physical-biological interactions at the mesoscale and submesoscale.
+As such, it resonates with theme 2.2 of solicitation NNH11ZDA001N, Mesoscale and Submesoscale processes: "Both modeling and observational studies will be needed to develop ideas and methodologies to maximize the science return of SWOT observations."
+Although our focus is not solely on physical oceanography and circulation per se, satellite altimetry provides the foundation for this activity.
+As such, we submit that the SWOT science team is an ideal environment for this interdisciplinary research.
+Lastly, we note that the research proposed herein on submesoscale dynamics is entirely complementary to Dr. McGillicuddy's contribution to the Ocean Surface Topography Science Team (OSTST), which focuses squarely on mesoscale (results reported in Dr. McGillicuddy's Biographical Sketch).
 This will improve our knowledge of the mechanistic links between physical forcing, upper ocean chlorophyll distributions, and biogeochemical cycling.
 Such synthesis will lead to better quantification of carbon fluxes throughout the global ocean, and the processes by which those fluxes may respond to climate variability and change.